Napam/meny/README.md

 ## Special cases

-Entering `..` will exit the current menu, effectively moving you to the parent menu if you are implementing nested cases.
-If you are in the main menu it will exit the program.
-This has the same effect as just pressing enter when there is nothing in the input field.
+Entering `..` is equivalent to just pressing enter with an empty input.
+I implemented this because I just had a habit of writing `..` to "change directory" to the previous directory.

 Entering `q` will exit the menu interface.

 Entering `h` will display this text that explains the special cases.

 Enter `-1` or any integer will "reverse" the choices, such that you take the last choice.
-This is inspired by Python lists where you can index like list[-1]
+This is inspired by Python lists where you can index like `list[-1]`

 ## Frontend and usage